 In summary Gatwick's noise envelope proposals are wholly unacceptable and require substantial revision.
-A noise envelope development group, including all stakeholders groups, should be set up to develop alternative proposals.
+At a minimum any noise envelope should contain absolute passenger and ATM caps, limits on the frequency of noise events above specific sound levels using N above metrics, and Leq limits.
+In each case the limits should be set at levels that achieve a genuine sharing of benefits as required by government policy.
+A noise envelope development group, including all stakeholders, should be set up to develop alternative proposals.